ztcnrh/Philadelphia-Parking-Violations/README.md

 ### Data Source:
 To answer the above questions, we:
-* Retrieved the historic Philadelphia parking violations data from 2017 ([OpenDataPhilly](https://www.opendataphilly.org/dataset/parking-violations));
+* Retrieved the historical Philadelphia parking violations data from 2017 ([OpenDataPhilly](https://www.opendataphilly.org/dataset/parking-violations));
 * Purchased the historical weather data in bulk from that same year ([OpenWeather API](https://openweathermap.org/history-bulk));
 * Performed an API call to retrieve the GeoJSON (Polygon) that provides Philadelphia zip codes information ([OpenDataPhilly](https://www.opendataphilly.org/dataset/zip-codes))